 You wouldn’t!
 And you shouldn’t!
 So don’t!
 We’ll show you how to do it below, so stick around!

-If you don’t have them already, you are going to need a few things before you get started with the installation of Kodi on your fire stick.
+If you don’t have them already, you are going to need a few things before you get started with the installation of Kodi.
 For starters, you’re going to need to have a Smart TV, one that has an HDMI port on the back or side.

 What does that mean for you?
 It means that you can kick back and let Alexa do all your TV surfing, channel changing, recording, and playing for you, at your command.
 You can relax and let your voice do the work after a long day at work or school or where ever you’ve been.